 1. What is Australia?

-- The word “Australia” is derived from a Latin word “terra australis incognita” meaning “unknown Southern Land”.
+- The word “Australia” is derived from the Latin word “terra australis incognita” meaning “unknown Southern Land”.

 - Australia is the smallest among the 7 continents and the 6th largest country in the world.